paillave/Etl.Net/docs/docs/intro.md

 ## What is ETL.NET?

-ETL.NET is a complete ETL for .net developers who need to embed SSIS-like features into their applications.
+ETL.NET is a set of .NET5 libraries that permits to embed regular business intelligence ETL features into any .NET5 application.

 It contains every transformation and capability of SSIS:

-- Data stream transformations like `derived column`, `convert`, `union`, `join`, `lookup`, `pivot`, `unpivot`, `aggregate`...
+- ETL.NET provides every operator that is necessary to make ANY transformation of any data source.
+Implemented operators of ETL.NET are inspired by the ones that are offered by SQL: `Map`, `Join`, `Sort`, `Distinct`, `Lookup`, `Top`, `Pivot`, `Cross Apply`, `Union`, `Group By`, `Aggregate`, ...
-- Data sources like Excel, flat files such as csv, SQL Server, Entity framework...
+- Data sources like Excel, flat files such as csv, SQL Server, Xml, Entity framework...
 - Tracing the complete activity with automatic filtering and saving capability
 - Parameterization of a process

+It also permits to interact out of the box with:

+- File system: read or write
+- FTP, FTPS: read or write
+- SFTP: read or write
+- Email: send or get attachment from received emails
+- Dropbox: read or write
+- Zip: read

+It permits to trace **in detail** the entire activity of a process and use theses traces in any possible way.

+One it is deployed, provides a very simple way for administrators to setup external connectivity.

+And so much more; imagination is the limit.

 ## The ETL reference for Microsoft developers: SSIS